 According to the FDA, “gluten-free” is defined as a food containing less than 20 parts per million of gluten.
 The FDA treats items labeled “gluten friendly” or “gluten removed” under the same standard, so labels of these kinds do not relax the requirements for a food service.

-When customers order food items marked as gluten-free on menus, they are putting a lot of trust in the food service operators.
+When customers order food items marked as gluten-free on menus, they are putting a lot of trust in food service operators.
 In the case of gluten, cross-contamination occurs when a food item comes into contact with another food item containing gluten or a surface or other object on which gluten protein is present.
 The good news for food service is that there are low- to no-cost solutions that can prevent cross-contamination.

 Avoiding Potential for Cross-Contamination